 Nobody making $2,000 a year is coming up here on spec.
-And they treat us a lot better when we visit their land than we treat them up here.
+And the painful truth is Mexicans treat us a lot better when we visit their land than we treat them up here.
+Habitually.

 We had a pretty small team my junior year, with just 15 or 20 guys.
 Instead of the normal 40.

 The only juniors who suited up for the annual game were those who truly loved to play football.
 But come senior year, there were 90 fake tough guys waiting to beat up on the smaller underclassmen behind us.

 Many were posers, with no love for the game whatsoever.
 They wore their team jerseys to school every day, basking in the tough guy status they thought it conveyed.

 Some of them lash out when they're scared.
 Others just think that when they're bullying someone else they're less likely to be picked on themselves.

 Case in point, Hurricane Irene.
 As this storm bore down on New York City in 2011, several of my poser classmates began railing online against the residents of Rockaway Beach.
 It's a poor, low-lying area where many residents simply lacked the vehicles and financial resources to evacuate.

 Because the posers were terrified.
 Lashing out at others is the only way such people can contain their fear.

 How do I know?